Thank you for your service: Central Maine volunteers honor fallen veterans with flags on their graves

 AUGUSTA — Bill Logan, a 75-year-old Army veteran, has been placing flags on the graves of fallen veterans since 1983.

-“It’s not about who’s laying the flags, it’s about who’s be decorated with the flag,” he said.
+“It’s not about who’s laying the flags, it’s about who’s being decorated with the flag,” he said.
 “Sometimes, that’s the only visit some of these vets get all year.”

 Logan, along with other volunteers and members of the Augusta American Legion Post 205, worked through the week to decorate hundreds of veterans’ graves in central Maine cemeteries with a flag.
 The annual flag decoration tradition persists this year, despite most central Maine Memorial Day events being canceled due to coronavirus-related restrictions.